MarkusStefan/AirBnB/README.md

    - **Spatial**: Geographic scale for mapping latitude and longitude to screen coordinates (coords omitted for simplicity)
    - **Categorial**: Color scale for different crime types
    - **Channels**: Position (x, y), Color, Opacity

+## GenAI Usage Declaration & Documentation
+Most of the work, including project structure, data preparation, visualization design and deployment was done by myself.
+Especially, making fine adjustments to parameters such as colors, sizes, scales, layout and so on were done manually.

+For the actual coding work, I used GitHub Copilot (Gemini 3) as AI assistant for the following tasks:

+**Code Generation**:
+- Used GenAI to generate initial code for D3.js visualization, including setting up the SVG canvas, map projection, and basic interactivity (zooming and panning).
+   - this involves the core structure of `app.js`, `index.html`, and `style.css`

+**Adjustments**:
+- Asked Copilot to implement custom changes, such as
+   - adding play/pause functionality for the time slider and creating filters for different crime types
+   - adding "Select All" and "Deselect All" buttons for crime type filters
+   - implementing the density map overlay using D3's contour functions
+   - styling the sidebar and controls for better user experience (especially the zoom behavior)